Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Benchmark Statistics

 \section{Benchmark Statistics}

-We present a statistical analysis of \ourbench, comparing its key features with existing SQL datasets in Table~\ref{tab:statistic} and Figure~\ref{fig:statistic}.
-Our benchmark is designed to emphasize both \textit{complexity} and \textit{realism}, closely mirroring the challenges of real-world industrial environments—particularly in SQL script structure, error taxonomy, and task diversity.
+We present a statistical analysis of \ourbench, comparing it with existing SQL datasets in Table~\ref{tab:statistic} and Figure~\ref{fig:statistic}.
+The benchmark emphasizes \textit{complexity} and \textit{realism}, closely reflecting real-world industrial SQL challenges in script structure, error taxonomy, and task diversity.

 \paragraph{Complexity of SQL Scripts.} The SQL scripts in \ourbench are not only longer but also structurally more complex, presenting challenges that better mirror real-world enterprise systems.
 With an average length of $140-160$ lines and over $420$ tokens, our scripts are an order of magnitude larger than those in BIRD-Critic (which average under $10$ lines).
 This scale directly implies a higher probability of errors and a greater need for models to maintain long-range context and dependency understanding.
 Additionally, the high number of functions per script ($17.34$ in \ourbenchsem, $21.62$ in \ourbenchsyn) necessitates reasoning across multiple subqueries and nested expressions—a capability that many existing sequence-to-sequence models lack.
 This scale and functional richness underscore the increased complexity and practical difficulty of the debugging tasks in our benchmark.